 However, it was never used in every match at the tournament despite the fact that it looks fantastic.
 Only 20 were provided by Adidas throughout the entire event, which is remarkable.
 It’s still a classic.

 1974 – Telstar Durlast

 It was a slightly different version of the Telstar Durlast seen in the 1970 World Cup, with gold writing replaced by plain black.
 The ‘Chile Durlast’ was a white-on-white variation that was utilized in several games.

 The Tango ball has a great design.
 When it comes to the original, you can’t go wrong with the 1982 World Cup and the European Championships.

 1982 – Tango Espana

 While there is nothing problematic with the Tango Espana, it was virtually identical to the one used in the 1978 World Cup.
-Only the rubberized seams had been improved, and it still fell apart frequently during games.
-The ball is most known as the last ball made of genuine leather to be seen at the FIFA World Cup.
+Only the rubberized seams had been improved, and they still fell apart frequently during games.
+The ball is most known as the last ball made of genuine leather to be seen at the FIFA world cup.

 1986 – Azteca

 The design is such a banger and it is a nod to the country’s Aztec heritage, the first World Cup ball made entirely of synthetic materials.
 In the minds of many, Diego Maradona will always be connected with this one.

 The Etrusco Unico represents a significant improvement as it honors Italy’s rich history as well as the art of the Etruscans, who resided in the country throughout ancient times, the ball’s design incorporates both.
 A bonus point is awarded for its use throughout Ireland’s most accomplished tournament.